How To Stop Caring About What Others Think Now

 • What is the tone of language used (angry, sarcastic, emotive, objective)?
 It can be a joke you didn’t get.

-Give grace, to receive grace when you say things that hurt as well.
+Give grace, to receive grace when you say things that hurt other people as well.

 • Is there an agenda?
 Could this person be doing it on purpose to spite you or cause a reaction?
-Manipulative behavior works this way sometimes.
+Manipulative behaviour works this way.

 If the opinion had the sole purpose of manipulating you or making you do something you don’t want to do, do not engage in discussion.